 The rugged trail meanders through a rock pile left by the glaciers, across several log bridges and past the Morning Glory Lakes.

-Purchase The Best Carrot and Support the Lake O’Hara Trails Club
+Purchase The Best Carrot Cake and Support the Lake O’Hara Trails Club

 We eventually came out by the Les Relais day shelter, purchased a few treats and enjoyed them on a bench on the shores of Lake O’Hara.
 On our first trip, my youngest forgot his hat.
 We purchased one from the shelter, with proceeds from the purchase going back to the Lake O’Hara Trails Club.